It’s About Your Time

 It’s A Clear Path To Graduation

-Our focused curriculum, predictable schedule, and annual rate tuition take the guesswork out of planning so you can earn your degree in 3 years in the Weekday program, or in 4 years in the Weekend option.
+Our focused curriculum, predictable schedule, and annual rate tuition take the guesswork out of planning so you can earn your degree in 4 years.
+Or choose the accelerated option – with increased course load – and graduate in 3 years!

 TECHNOLOGY that supplements but never replaces face-to-face interpersonal experiences, hallmarks of a well-rounded education.